Pyrrus/recipes-database/README.md

 ### On "Feedback" form comments and info are sent to backend.
   * Example Input: Click "Submit" button
   * Example Output: Field data is submitted to the backend
+  *

+KNOWN BUGS

+We don't have no stinkin bugs!

+Contributors
+Seth Kendall
+Adam Gorbhan
+Matt Brandeburg
+David Bethune

+Our gitghub repository sits on the corner of cool and really freakin' amazing no really it's at  http://www.github.com/pyrrus/recipe-database

+Software used:
+We used pure genius,
+Atom
+HTML
+CSS
+Javascript
+A lot of playing around

+License:
+OPEN SOURCE BABY!!!!!